WebKit/Documentation/docs/Other/WebKit Contributor Meetings/WebKit Contributor Meeting 2022.md

 - Enable DOM render, enable GPU for WebGL, use UI-Side compositing
 - if you have all these, we will block IOKit, and see how it works
 - basic stuff works, you can load webpages and click on links
-- only main-frame scrollng works, nothing for subscrollers
+- only main-frame scrolling works, nothing for subscrollers

 ##### Q&A

-- Ujwal: are there any performance numbers on moving surfance between processes
+- Ujwal: are there any performance numbers on moving surface between processes
-- Simon: this is not a preformance hit, it's basicaly free.
+- Simon: this is not a performance hit, it's basically free.
 - Get an put image data is slow
 - content that does a lot of get and put image data can be slower
-- also applies to webGL, getting the curretn error state
+- also applies to webGL, getting the current error state
 - getting images to the GPU process uses shared memory
 - same with fonts
 - a lot of our performance work was to do with throughput and latency
-- you want to optimize througput and reduce latency
+- you want to optimize throughput and reduce latency
 - get enough data to the GPU process to allow it to start rendering
-- you need to get things acress the divide soon so that you can start executing in the GPU process quickly
+- you need to get things across the divide soon so that you can start executing in the GPU process quickly
 - have the drawing commands be as small as possible is important
 - get the data through as soon as you can
 - get and get image data is the only really bottleneck